bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 ---
 layout: post
 title: JPEG quality estimation using simple least squares matching of quantization tables
-headImage: "/images/2024/10/bailey-1024.jpg"
+headImage: "/images/2024/10/quality-sign.jpg"
-headImageAltText: "Photograph of golden retriever dog Bailey sitting at a desk in front of a laptop, bashing her paws away at the laptop's keyboard while wearing a necktie."
+headImageAltText: "Photograph of faded sign on building front showing the word 'Quality'."
 description: "This post describes a simple method for estimating JPEG compression quality.
 It is based on a straightforward comparison of a file's quantization tables against the quantization tables from the JPEG standard using least squares matching.
 It also proposes a measure to characterize the similarity of an image's quantization tables to these standard tables, which is useful for assessing the accuracy of the quality estimate."
 tags: [JPEG, ImageMagick, ExifTool]
 comment_id: 92